danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

 little RIOT-specific learning as possible.
 It should, therefore, adhere to common systems and networking standards.

-## Vendor and technology independence

-Vendors and technologies are supported with zero bias.
-This means users can choose what's best for them, without being led by RIOT.
-Moreover, RIOT is Free Software [2], which means users are free to use it as they wish without lock-in.

-The choice of the hardware and standards RIOT supports should depend only on how well they support the use cases.
-Any allegiance that modules may have should be kept to themselves.

 ## Versatility

 The use cases for IoT systems are manifold, and so are their requirements.